Sleep Apnea Across a Lifetime

 What is MMA, and why is it called the most effective surgery for sleep apnea?

 Maxillomandibular advancement moves both jaws forward together, opening the entire airway from the nose down to the throat.
-Across many published series, it has the highest cure rates of any single sleep apnea procedure for moderate to severe disease (see 2018 review).
-It is a real surgery with real recovery, but it is not wired shut the way many people imagine.
-We use guiding elastics, you stay on a soft diet, and most patients are eating normally in about three weeks.
-The technique we use is the result of more than 30 years of refinement at Stanford, now updated with virtual surgical planning and 3D-printed guides.
+Across many published series, it has the highest surgical success and cure rates of any single sleep apnea procedure (see 2018 review).
+The technique we use is the result of more than 30 years of refinement at Stanford with Dr. Robert Riley and Dr. Nelson Powell, now updated with virtual surgical planning, 3D-printed guides and plates, and facial balance considerations.

 Further reading: World Sleep Congress 2025: Inside the First Sleep Surgery Cadaver Workshop